Lucasplaygaemes/inev/ETHICAL_LICENSE.md

-LIDEC ETHICAL LICENSE v1.0
+INEV ETHICAL LICENSE v1.0
 EFFECTIVE DATE: 05/11/2025
 AUTHOR: lucasplaygaemes
 ## PREAMBLE
-This license aims to permit legitimate use of LIDEC software while explicitly preventing unethical and illegal uses.
+This license aims to permit legitimate use of INEV software while explicitly preventing unethical and illegal uses.
 The software is provided primarily for academic research and legitimate data protection.
 ## RIGHTS GRANTED
 1. **Use**: You may use the software for educational, research, and legitimate data protection purposes.
 2. **Modification**: You may modify the source code for improvements or academic research.